72 Biology

 These anatomical illustrations were created by Biological and Pre-Medical Illustration (BPMI) students that had previously attended the course, BIOL351: Comparative Chordate Anatomy.
 The students worked closely with the lab instructor to develop detailed anatomical illustrations of the specimens studied in the lab, which allowed the students to showcase their work.
 The images were then incorporated in the lab handbook for the course and made more widely available as open educational resources.

-Bioscience Image Library (CC0) owned by Berkshire Community College Bioscience Image Library
+Bioscience Image Library (CC0) owned by Berkshire Community College Bioscience Image Library (CC0).

 The Biology Image Library is a growing collection of over 900 text-supported microscopic and macroscopic images and videos drawn from commercially prepared slide collections and live specimens commonly used in the study of Biology, Botany, Zoology, Histology and Microbiology.

-Pacific Open Images (CC BY-NC-SA) owned by University of the Pacific
+Pacific Open Images owned by University of the Pacific (CC BY-NC-SA).

 These open images were created by faculty at the University of the Pacific.